 As the daughter of a special education teacher and a special education teacher myself, I’m pretty familiar with labels.
-Learning alongside my neurodiverse and disabled students unfortunately included writing IEP’s about their strengths and weaknesses, often after only meeting these wonderful humans for just a few hours.
+Learning alongside my neurodivergent and disabled students unfortunately included writing IEP’s about their strengths and weaknesses, often after only meeting these wonderful humans for just a few hours.
 Sometimes thirty minutes.

 Boy were these fabulous souls more than their IEP goals.
 The labels and deficit-based system did a disservice to those who reviewed the paperwork instead of connecting with the human in front of them.

 Humans are multi-faceted, behaving one way in a certain environment and completely different in another.
 If I could have just gotten my students out of the classroom…oh the learning & joy we could have had!
 How about the beach?
 The forest?
 Planting a garden?
 Building a bicycle?
 Creating robots?
 Learning about and raising chickens together?
 Can we write IEP goals based on the mindset needed to cultivate joy?

 When you look at your beautiful, one-of-a-kind child, what do you see?
 Do you lean towards judgment without recognizing that you are doing so?
 Do you comment on one of your children’s intellectual abilities while praising the other for their outgoing nature?
 Do you do this so often that your child starts to “see” themself the way you see them?
 Do you have so many expectations and goals you aren’t enjoying the present moment?

 Or do you truly recognize that children are fluid, changing from moment to moment just as our feelings do?
 That barriers need not exist in our minds, because our children can knock them down?

 I have way too many books to help me be a good parent.
 These books haven’t made parenting any easier.
 I’ve gained a lot of great information from these books, but it’s important to know when something is useful and when something can hinder your parenting.